epiharvey/fuzzy-shame/README.md

 could be in control of 10 Firefox browsers, 6 instances of Chrome, and 1 of Internet Explorer.
 Each of these browser instances is a 'test slot' which can accommodate 1 test at a time.
 The hub is the central point to which the tests and the nodes connect.
-All data within the grid flows through the hub.
+All test data within the grid flows through the hub.
 When a test program connects to the hub, it is assigned to a node with an open test slot matching it's requirements.

 Unfortunately, vanilla Selenium nodes are prone to getting stuck under some circumstances.
 Whenever some event causes a Selenium-controlled browser